Kaushar Mahetaji

 University of Toronto

-Kaushar Mahetaji is a PhD student at the University of Toronto’s Faculty of Information, specializing in Media, Technology, and Culture.
-Her research explores how platform power is mediated, negotiated, and contested by integrating theoretical frameworks and methods from political economy, information systems, and strategic management.
-Specifically, she evaluates how social media platforms use digital tools to manage their relationships with content creators and third parties, including partners, data intermediaries, and advertisers.
-Kaushar is broadly interested in platform labour, the creator economy, and platform governance.
+I am a PhD student at the University of Toronto’s Faculty of Information, specializing in media, technology, and culture.
+My research explores how platform companies mediate, negotiate, and contest power in the cultural industries by integrating theoretical frameworks and methods from political economy, information systems, and strategic management.
+Specifically, I evaluate how social media platform companies use digital tools to manage their relationships with content creators and third parties, including partners, data intermediaries, and advertisers.
+More broadly, my work contemplates platform labour, the creator economy, and platform governance.

 Interests